Nightjar LogoSign in

 How many photos should an Etsy listing have?
 Etsy allows up to 10 images per listing (20 in beta) and recommends at least 5 to 7.
 Research shows each additional image up to 4-6 increases conversion by 5-8%.
 Fill every available slot.

 Can AI generate multiple angles of my product from one photo?
 Yes.
-Multi-angle generation infers a product's 3D geometry from a single photo and creates front, side, top-down, and detail views.
+Tools designed for product photography can expand a single source photo into a set of cohesive variants that vary pose, angle, crop, and framing while keeping the same subject and styling.
+In Nightjar this is the Photoshoot workflow, which produces four related images from one input.
 This is particularly useful for one-of-a-kind items that can't be re-posed or have already been sold.

 How do I make my Etsy product photos look professional without a studio?
 Start with one well-lit photo from your phone in natural daylight.
 Use an AI tool to replace the background, generate lifestyle scenes, and create additional angles.
 Define a consistent visual style and apply it across all listings.
-The combination of good natural lighting and AI processing matches studio output at a fraction of the cost.
+The combination of good natural lighting and AI processing can replace many routine studio workflows without the production overhead.
 See How Can I Make AI Product Photos Look More Professional? for detailed tips.

 References